-PFAS is bioaccumulative, meaning that it builds up in the bloodstream and tissue.
+PFAS are bioaccumulative, meaning they build up in the bloodstream and tissue.
 Since at least the 80s, research has found links between PFOS and PFOA (2 common PFAS chemicals) and a number of health problems such as: chronic kidney disease, thyroid issues, certain types of cancers, etc. More recent research is establishing some of the same health issues with many other PFAS compounds, including those intended to replace PFOS and PFOA.

 Industry is the most common source of PFAS

 chemicals and those that use them in the products they make.
 Because PFAS do not degrade naturally, PFAS chemicals can remain in the surrounding soil for decades.

 PFAS is often seen as unregulated, but that's not entirely true.
 To fully assess your local PFAS testing and reporting requirements, you need to look at three sources of guidance, standards, and regulations: the EPA, Congress, and the states in which you do business.
 The link below provides links to state-level PFAS guidance and standard operating procedures.

 answered a number of questions from the